harrewarre/harrewarre.github.io/docs/blog/posts/date-validation-in-angularjs.md

 ---
 date: 2016-10-27
+description: Another angular post!
+This time we take a look at how to create a directive that ensures the user enters a valid date (and/or time).
 slug: date-validation-in-angularjs
-summary: Another angular post!
-This time we take a look at how to create a directive that ensures the user enters a valid date (and/or time).
 tags:
 - Javascript
 - Angular
 - itq
 title: Date validation in AngularJS
 ---
 # Date validation in AngularJS

 Another angular post!
 This time we take a look at how to create a directive that ensures the user enters a valid date (and/or time).